Afghan Air Force: Helicopters

 In 2017 the decision was made to transition from Russian to U.S. helicopters due to issues with sourcing parts and maintenance because of ongoing diplomatic issues between the US, the AAF main source of funds, and Russia.
 Consequently, it was decided to replace the AAF Mi-17s with refurbished UH-60 Black Hawk helicopters.
-The Department of Defense (DoD) requested $814.5M for 2017, the first year of the plan, to re-equip the Afghan Air Force and to provide funding to procure 53 UH-60s, with refurbishment and modification of the first 18.
+The US Department of Defense (DoD) requested $814.5M for 2017, the first year of the plan, to re-equip the Afghan Air Force and to provide funding to procure 53 UH-60s, with refurbishment and modification of the first 18.
 Long term the US planned to provide 159 UH-60 Black Hawks with funding for the first 53 already being secured in the 2017 budget, however, the DoD would have had to request additional funds each year to procure the rest of the proposed aircraft.
 Deliveries were expected to start in 2019 with 30 helicopters expected to be delivered each year.
 The UH-60s were also to be fitted with rocket pods to increase their offensive capability and the first four UH-60s slated for training were expected to arrive in Afghanistan in autumn 2017.
 The refurbished helicopters would have been 1980s UH-60As with new engines with the most likely choice being the General Electric T-700-GE-701C, which is found on the U.S. Army's newer UH-60Ls and Ms, as well as the up-coming UH-60V model.

+The Czech Republic supplied five Mi-35 attack helicopters in 2008.
+Between 2015 and 2018, India donated eight Mi-35s.
+In 2019, the DoD reported that it did not provide any funding or advisory support for the Mi-35s and that the Mi-35 had been "removed from the authorized fleet in 2015 but the Afghans continue to attempt to sustain them".
+In 2021, it was reported that the helicopters donated by India were grounded due to a lack of Russian spare parts.

+In 2015, the AAF received the first 6 armed MD-530F Cayuse Warrior helicopters known in Dari as the 'Jengi'.
+The last 5 of a total of 60 MD-530Fs were received in 2019.
+The MD-530Fs could be equipped with a FN Herstal HMP 400 .50 BMG caliber machine gun pod and a M260 7-shot rocket pod.
+Prior to 2015, the AAF had operated five unarmed MD-530 helicopters to train pilots.